-Legal Aid of North Carolina’s Martin Luther King Jr. Internship Program provides a paid, 10-week opportunity for talented law students to spend their summer experiencing the real world of legal aid advocacy.
+Legal Aid of North Carolina’s Martin Luther King Jr. Internship Program provides a paid (currently $4,000), 10-week opportunity for talented law students to spend their summer experiencing the real world of legal aid advocacy.
 MLKs work under the supervision of seasoned Legal Aid attorneys in our offices and projects across the state, bringing legal theory to life by doing substantive work on real cases for real clients.
 MLKs also have priority when applying for attorney positions at Legal Aid after graduation.
 If you are passionate about equal justice for all and want a meaningful, skill-building summer internship, then commit to becoming an MLK today.

 Meet our MLKs